d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 most of models covered in this book.
-Below, we introduce the basic mathematical objects, arithmetic, and operations in linear algebra, expressing each both through mathematical notation and the corresponding implementation in code.
+Below, we introduce the basic mathematical objects, arithmetic, and operations in linear algebra, expressing each of them through mathematical notation and the corresponding implementation in code.